TylerEisenmenger/3D-Graphics-Project/README.md

 # Moving the camera
 Added code to allow the zooming in and out of the camera with the keys (g) and (s).

+# Citations
+Starter code provided by Lisa Dion a Lecturer of Computer Science at the University of Vermont